Below you will find answers to some of Dover Township’s most Frequently Asked Questions:

 Zoning and Building

 Many projects related to home or property improvement do require permits.
 Sheds 100 to 999 square feet require a zoning permit.
-Zoning permits are also required for fencing, patios, some decks and some driveway repairs.
+Zoning permits are also required for fencing, patios, decks under 30”, and some driveway repairs.

-Larger accessory structures such as sheds, garages, additions, decks and pools require building permits.
+Larger accessory structures such as garages, pole buildings, additions, decks over 30” and pools require building permits.

 The permit applications are the same and both require site plans, although building permits require two sets of specs to be submitted along with the application.

 Fees for zoning permits are $50.00 plus any stormwater fee.
-Fees for building permits start at $50.00 (for a project with an estimated cost of less than $8,000.00); or $6.00 per each $1,000.00 of estimated cost of the project plus plan review fees and inspection costs, determined by our Third Party Inspection Agency plus any stormwater fee.
+Fees for building permits start at $50.00 (for a project with an estimated cost of less than $8,500.00); or $7.00 per each $1,000.00 of estimated cost of the project plus plan review fees and inspection costs, determined by our Third-Party Inspection Agency plus any stormwater fee.

 Many cosmetic home improvements do not require permits.